bixb922/crank-organ/doc-software/README.md

 It's best to navigate the applicatino using the buttons and the back button on the top of the page.

+The home page is by default the menu page, but the configuration allows to define the tune list or the performance page as "home" page.

 ## The page header
 ![page header](page_header.jpg)